Grass Ain't Greener: Background, recording and release

-On January 10, 2016, Brown previewed some unreleased songs on his Periscope and Instagram profiles, showing him dancing and lip-synching these songs in the studio, and "Grass Ain't Greener" was one of these songs.
-On April 27, Brown announced the mixtape Before the Trap: Nights in Tarzana, the European leg of his One Hell of a Nite Tour, and the publication of a new single on May 5.
-On May 3 he has revealed that the single published will be "Grass Ain't Greener", showing its cover art and announcing it as the first single from his upcoming album titled Heartbreak on a Full Moon.
-The single was released on May 5, 2016, the day of Brown's 27th birthday, but it was originally not included on the album's first announced track listing, then it was re-included on the official tracklist as a bonus track when the album was available for pre-order.
+On January 10, 2016, Brown previewed some unreleased songs on his Periscope and Instagram profiles, through videos of him dancing and lip-synching these tracks in the studio, with "Grass Ain't Greener" being one of them.
+On April 27, Brown announced the mixtape Before the Trap: Nights in Tarzana, the European leg of his One Hell of a Nite Tour, and the release of a new single on May 5.
+On May 3, he revealed that the single would be "Grass Ain't Greener", showing its artwork and announcing it as the first single from his upcoming album titled Heartbreak on a Full Moon.
+The single was released on May 5, 2016, the day of Brown's 27th birthday.
+"Grass Ain't Greener" was originally not included on the album's first announced track listing, later being re-included on the official tracklist as a bonus track when the album was available for pre-order.